singh4java/Content-Analyzer/README.md

 http://localhost:8088/wipro/webAnalyzer or http://localhost:8088/wipro/webAnalyzer?domain=http://wiprodigital.com

 Request Parameters
-url takes a parameter by name domain this will be the domain name which needs to be web crawled.
+url takes a parameter by name domain this will be the domain name which needs to be web Analyzed.
 By default this value is set http://wiprodigital.com/
 ----------------------------------------------------------------------------------------------------------------------